Tom Rice (soldier): Military service

 Before enrolling at the San Diego State College, Tom Rice was present at Pearl Harbor during the attacks of 1941, this motivated him to enlist in the elite airborne parachute school.

 Thomas was accepted and trained with the U.S. Airborne Jump School pioneers at Camp Toccoa, Georgia.
-Tom later earned the coveted paratrooper wings through his determination and perseverance at Fort Benning.
+Tom later earned the paratrooper wings at Fort Benning.

 Tom then entered the 501st Parachute Infantry Regiment of the 101st Airborne Division together with people like Vincent Speranza and Colonel Howard R. Johnson, this brought him to serve as a platoon sergeant and command 12 paratroopers until he jumped on June 6, 1944, over Normandy for Operation Overlord and Operation Market Garden.

 Tom was injured even before he reached the ground, but regardless of his injuries, he fought for a total of 336 days in the Battle of Bastogne and the Battle of the Bulge, conquering of Berchtesgaden at the takeover of the Kehlsteinhaus.
 He was injured a total of 4 times during the time he spent in the battlefield.